balapriyac/balapriyac/README.md

 - [A Gentle Introduction to Go for Python Programmers](https://www.kdnuggets.com/a-gentle-introduction-to-go-for-python-programmers)
 - [A Gentle Introduction to TypeScript for Python Programmers](https://www.kdnuggets.com/a-gentle-introduction-to-typescript-for-python-programmers)

-▶️ You can also read more of my <a href="https://github.com/balapriyac/python-basics/blob/main/README.md" target="_blank">Python</a>, <a href="https://github.com/balapriyac/data-science-tutorials/blob/main/README.md" target="_blank">Data Science</a>, and <a href="https://machinelearningmastery.com/author/bala-priya-c/" target="_blank">Machine Learning</a> articles.
+▶️ You can also read more of my articles on <a href="https://github.com/balapriyac/python-basics/blob/main/README.md" target="_blank">Python</a>, <a href="https://github.com/balapriyac/data-science-tutorials/blob/main/README.md" target="_blank">Data Science</a>, and <a href="https://machinelearningmastery.com/author/bala-priya-c/" target="_blank">Machine Learning, AI, and more</a>.